Explore issues associated with teenage pregnancy

 Many teenagers are cognitively not ready to make decisions regarding an unplanned pregnancy because the areas of her brain responsible for processing risks, rewards, and consequences have not yet fully developed. (see Teenage Rebellion).
 A counselor must clearly and effectively explain all of the teen's options.

 A teenager has three options regarding the pregnancy.
-She can either place the child up for adoption, terminate the pregnancy, or become a mother. (see Teen Pregnancy Support).
+She can either place the child up for adoption, terminate the pregnancy, or become a mother.
+For more information see Teen Pregnancy Support.

 For a teenager concerned about the financial and emotional burdens of motherhood, adoption is one choice she might make.
 Social workers and counselors assist teenagers through the adoption process, setting up meetings between the teen and potential adoptive parents.

 According to “The Impact of Adoption on Birth Parents,” from the Child Welfare Information Gateway, teenagers often feel relief when giving their children up for adoption but might also feel a sense of loss and guilt.

 Counselors working with the teen must pay special attention to these feelings of loss, and must assist the teen through the grieving process.
 This involves affirming the teen's feelings, noting that it's normal to feel a sense of loss through the adoption process, while also encouraging the teen to continue with her life.

 An adolescent who doesn't wish to experience the social stigma and added responsibilities of teen pregnancy might consider abortion.